-Marketing Strategy of WhatsApp analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of WhatsApp analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on WhatsApp marketing mix, help the brand succeed in the market.

 WhatsApp marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the WhatsApp Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in WhatsApp marketing strategy can be explained as follows: